-PLTW Teacher Named San Diego High School Teacher of the Year
+PLTW Teacher is San Diego School Teacher of the Year

 SAN DIEGO (May 9, 2012) - Twelve years ago, Ellie Vandiver was working as a nurse in Michigan.
 Tuesday, Vandiver received the San Diego High School Teacher of the Year award for her outstanding performance in the classroom.
 Vandiver is a Project Lead The Way (PLTW) Biomedical Sciences teacher at University City High School in San Diego.